npworkcode/Python-CI-CD-Azure-Pipelines/README.md

 # Python-CI-CD-Azure-Pipelines

-## Demonstrate Continuous Integration & Continuous Deployment using GitHub and Azure Services
+## Demonstrate Continuous Integration & Continuous Deployment using GitHub and Azure Services and perform a Load Test on the deployed application using Locust

 ### Repository consists of 3 Projects
 1) [x] Project 1 - located in folder **/Hello_Python_App** demonstrates CI using GitHub Actions